Last checked 19/06/2018

-Most products become subject to excise duty as soon as they are produced, extracted or imported into the EU.
+Most Excise goods become subject to excise duty as soon as they are produced, or imported into the EU.

-But this duty is in effect suspended and does not have to be paid until the product is "released for consumption".
-This means the moment it is received by another business (a "consignee") having left its authorised storage or production place.
-Note that to be able to produce and store excise goods without paying excise requires a special authorisation from the country in question.
+But this duty can in effect be suspended and does not have to be paid until the product is "released for consumption".
+This means the moment when products are no longer under duty suspension arrangements.
+Note that to be able to produce store and move excise goods without paying excise (under excise duty suspension) requires a special authorisation from the country in question.

 If excise products are destroyed or lost due to unforeseeable reasons or natural disasters before they are released for consumption, no excise duties have to be paid.